eshukla15/Cybersecurity-Homelab/README.md

 - The private IPs above are in the 10.0.0.0/24 subnet and are not directly reachable from the public internet.
 - Public IP 203.0.113.42 belongs to the ISP and is used for outbound traffic unless the host is behind a VPN or additional NAT.
 ```

-**Tip:** When documenting IPs in a public repo, replace real public IPs with placeholders or only show ranges to avoid revealing your network.

----

 ## Useful Commands & Output Examples